 These employees are MINDS’ clients, and the shop provides in-house training on how to interact with customers, as well as how to organise and tag goods for sale.
 This store additionally provides an invaluable opportunity for the general public to understand the challenges faced by the intellectually disabled.

-Items to donate: Furniture, clothes, collectibles, house wares
+Items to donate: Furniture, clothes, collectibles, housewares.
+For the full list, please refer to this link.

 How & Where: Drop in at any one of their stores at Margaret Drive, Woodlands Ring Road, Lorong Napiri, and Rosyth Road during opening hours.
 More details can be found at www.minds.org.sg/Shop.html